 Disinheriting Someone from Your Will or Trust in California

 Deciding to disinherit someone from your will or trust is a significant and often emotionally charged decision.
-In California, as in many other states, individuals have the legal right to determine how their assets are distributed after their death.
-However, it’s essential to navigate this process carefully to ensure your wishes are carried out effectively and legally.
+In California, as in many other states, individuals generally have the legal right to determine how their assets are distributed after their death.
+However, it’s essential to navigate this process carefully to align your estate planning documents with applicable law and your stated intentions.
 Here’s a concise guide from a trust and estate attorney’s perspective on disinheriting someone in California:

 Understanding Disinheritance: